boyter/scc/README.md

  - Has complexity estimations
  - You need to tell the difference between Coq and Verilog in the same directory
  - cloc yaml output support so potentially a drop in replacement for some users
+ - Can identify or ignore minified files
+ - Able to identify many #! files

 Why not use `scc`?